Pellucid marginal degeneration: Contact lenses

 The early stages of pellucid marginal degeneration may also be managed with soft contact lenses.
 Success has been shown with the use of rigid gas permeable contact lenses combined with over-refraction.
 People wearing contacts don't report increased problems with glare and contrast sensitivity, but it is not clear if this is due to the corneal disease, or the contact lenses themselves.

-New studies found that the use of Scleral contact lens, a type of rigid gas permeable (RGP) lens, may be a good option for most people with PMD.
+New studies found that the use of scleral contact lens, a type of rigid gas permeable (RGP) lens, may be a good option for most people with PMD.
 Most of these lenses are in the range of 15.5mm to 18.0mm in diameter.
-Regardless of the lens size, it is thought that the larger the RGP lens will in most cases be more comfortable then standard rigid corneal lenses, and at times more comfortable than soft lenses, regardless of the fact that it is a rigid lens.
+Regardless of the lens size, it is thought that the larger the RGP lens will in most cases be more comfortable than standard rigid corneal lenses, and at times more comfortable than soft lenses, regardless of the fact that it is a rigid lens.
 The highlight to the scleral design and the correction of eye disorders such as pellucid marginal degeneration is that vision with these types of lenses is exceptional when fit correctly.